chrisnoonan98675/site/xl-deploy/how-to/start-xl-deploy.markdown

 | `-setup` | Runs the XL Deploy setup wizard. |
 | `-setup-defaults VAL` | Specifies a file that contains default values for configuration properties in the setup wizard. |

-## Server options

 Any options you want to give the XL Deploy server when it starts can be specified in the `XLDEPLOY_SERVER_OPTS` environment variable.

-## Start XL Deploy in the background

-To run the server as a background process:

-* In XL Deploy 4.5.0 and earlier:
-    * On Unix, use `nohup bin/server.sh &`
-    * On Windows, run XL Deploy [as a service](/xl-deploy/how-to/install-xl-deploy-as-a-service.html)
-* In XL Deploy 5.0.0 and later:
-    * On Unix, use `nohup bin/run.sh &`
-    * On Windows, run XL Deploy [as a service](/xl-deploy/how-to/install-xl-deploy-as-a-service.html)